 Go straight to the practice test

 If you’re just about ready to graduate from your esthetics program, then congratulations!
-You’re almost ready to start your dream career as a skin-beautifying esthetician!
+You’re almost ready to start your dream career as a licensed skin-beautifying esthetician!

 The only thing left to do now is pass the exams set by the New Jersey State Board of Cosmetology and Hairstyling.